csindle/ogn-hardware/README.md

 ![PVC pipe enclosure](enclosure/enclosure.png)

-Unless the end-cap is holding up the enclosure (on, say, an internal mounting), it stays on tighly enough without adhesive, and makes future upgrades easier.
+Unless the end-cap is holding up the enclosure (on, say, an internal mounting), it stays on tightly enough without adhesive being required, which makes future upgrades easier.

 # Assembly